-Refined, or “white,” grains are stripped of much of their natural nutrients during the refining process.
-Babies are better off with 100-percent whole grain breads, pastas, cereals, rice and crackers.
+Refined, or "white," grains are stripped of much of their natural nutrients during the refining process.
+Babies are better off with 100-percent whole grain bread, pasta, cereals, rice, and crackers.

 5. Sugar and Candy

-Sugary sweets and candies present a three-fold problem for babies; they’re loaded with sugar, which can alter the developing taste foundations in your little one — not to mention keep they up all night more than they already are.
+Sugary sweets and candies present a three-fold problem for babies; they're loaded with sugar, which can alter the developing taste foundations in your little one -- not to mention keep them up all night more than they already are.

 Many candies -- M&M's, Skittles and the like, also present a choking hazard.

 6. Unpasteurized Foods

 Honey, milk, certain juices and ciders, and other dairy products are often available unpasteurized; in fact, raw milk has become quite popular recently.
 These products may still contain the dangerous bacteria normally removed during the pasteurization process and can cause very serious illnesses in babies and young children.

 7. Smoked and Cured Meats

 New studies have shown smoked, cured or barbecued meats contain high levels of nitrates, which have been linked to an increased cancer risk.

 Things like bacon and salami are also high in sodium and full of animal fats -- neither of which are great for your baby.

 8. Allergenic Foods

-Foods known to commonly produce allergic reactions — things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries and tomatoes — used to be off-limits for the first year of a baby's diet.
+Foods are known to commonly produce allergic reactions -- things like eggs, peanuts, wheat, certain citrus fruits, shellfish, strawberries, and tomatoes -- used to be off-limits for the first year of a baby's diet.